We are so happy you will join us on staff summer 2021!

 The emphasis is on generating new work.
 We ask all participants including the staff to bring a draft of a new poem to a Morning Session every day during the week.
 The Morning Sessions (groups 0f 12) meet from 10:00 – noon each morning and the poets read each other their new drafts and give and get feedback with the understanding that these are drafts, not necessarily finished poems.

 Morning Session Schedule

 You will be asked to lead a Morning Session on Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, and Saturday mornings from 10:00 – noon.
 The Morning Session on the final Saturday is held early and tends to be over by 10:30 am, due to its being a travel day.
 Most of the 72 Poetry participants will cycle through the Morning Sessions you lead, so that by the end of the week you will have worked with almost every participant.

 Please plan a 45-50 minute talk to present during the week on some aspect of craft.
-Bob Hass will be in touch later about this.
 Let us know if you have a preference.
 If you will have hand-outs, please email those to us in advance for copying.